-Mrs. A. who was in RVL did not receive therapy on Saturday and Sunday because the facility did not provide weekend services and she missed therapy on Monday because of a doctor's appointment.
+• Mrs. A. who was in RVL did not receive therapy on Saturday and Sunday because the facility did not provide weekend services and she missed therapy on Monday because of a doctor's appointment.
 She resumed therapy on Tuesday, November 13, 2011.
 The IDT determined that her RUG-IV therapy classification level did not change as she had not had any significant clinical changes during the lapsed therapy days.
 When the EOT was filled out, item O0450 A was coded as 1 because therapy was resuming within 5 days from the last day of therapy and it was resuming at the same RUG-IV classification level.
-Item O0450B was coded as 11132011 because therapy resumed on November 13, 2011.

-NOTE: If the EOT OMRA has not been accepted in the QIES ASAP when therapy resumes, code the EOT-R items (O0450A and O0450B) on the assessment and submit the record.
-If the EOT OMRA without the EOT-R items have been accepted into the QIES ASAP system, then submit a modification request for that EOT OMRA with the only changes being the completion of the Resumption of Therapy items (O0450A and O0450B) and check X0900E to indicate that the reason for modification is the addition of the Resumption of Therapy date.
+NOTE: If the EOT OMRA has not been accepted in the Quality Improvement and Evaluation System (QIES) Assessment Submission and Processing (ASAP) system when therapy resumes, code the EOT-R item (O0450A) on the assessment and submit the record.
+If the EOT OMRA without the EOT-R item has been accepted into the QIES ASAP system, then submit a modification request for that EOT OMRA with the only changes being the completion of the Resumption of Therapy item (O0450A) and check X0900Z and indicate that the reason for modification is the addition of the Resumption of Therapy item.